rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/tiny-semi-auto-demo-spec-v1.md

 ---

-## 16. One-line summary
+## 18. One-line summary

-**Tiny Semi-Auto Demo Spec v1 defines how a first local, validation-aware, rollback-aware semi-auto repair demo should be structured for Atlas-based Auto Repair.**
+**Tiny Semi-Auto Demo Spec v1 defines how a first local, validation-aware, rollback-aware, WFGY-aware semi-auto repair demo should be structured for Atlas-based Auto Repair.**